 Project how staffing and volunteers will grow.
 It’s helpful to have just one fully built-out organizational chart with color coding to described how staff will grow from year to year.

-Include a list of your board members with short bios that immediately give us confidence the organization is governed by people thoroughly experienced with the difficulty of overseeing high-performing teams.
+Include a list of your executive team board members with short bios that immediately give confidence the organization is governed and run by people who are up to the challenge.

 - Boil it down to a very short document and presentation.

 If you think this is all too difficult, there’s the remaining task of getting all of this into a very short document — no longer than 10 pages — with plenty of white space.
 Then, everything should be boiled down into a pitch-deck style presentation, reducing the organization’s goal, strategy, KPIs, and other pieces into bullet points that are easy to remember and repeat.

 For reference, here’s a one pager of the entire architecture.